-Confluence provides non-discretionary model portfolios to asset allocation strategies programs sponsored by Financial Institutions as part of their UMA platform.
-Under these programs, Confluence provides non-discretionary recommendations to assist in the development of a portfolio of investments in exchange-traded funds (which are passively managed index funds designed to track the index performance of a specific industry or sector, asset class or country benchmark) that the respective sponsor determines to be suitable for its clients using the program.
+Confluence provides non-discretionary model portfolios to asset allocation strategy programs sponsored by Financial Institutions as part of their UMA platform.
+Under these programs, Confluence provides non-discretionary recommendations to assist in the development of a portfolio of investments in exchange-traded funds that the respective sponsor determines to be suitable for its clients using the program.